Program fee: $6,650

 HOUSING: Students will stay in homestays in double rooms.
 A homestay can be one part of a meaningful cultural integration and increased safety of the study abroad experience.
 Homestays are designed to be a mutually valuable experience for both the hosts and the participant.
 We work to find homestays that want to share their culture and language with the students and create a warm and welcoming atmosphere.
 A homestay “family” does not always mean a husband and wife, two children and a cute dog.
 In fact, what is more common is to live in the apartment of an older, widowed woman who enjoys the company.
 The thorough screening process, regular family check-ins and homestay reviews allow us to monitor safety and the quality of the homestays we place our students with.
 Homestays include breakfast and dinner every day, laundry services once a week, a set of keys to the apartment to come and go as you please.

-INCLUDED IN THE COST:
+INCLUDED IN THE PROGRAM FEE:

 - Housing facilities (breakfast and dinner every day, laundry services once a week)